 With the introduction of the FE mounts, Sigma has eliminated the need for adapters that compromised performance—each lens has an autofocus drive control program that enables them to match the capabilities of the Sony bodies (in theory, at least).
 So far, there have been some complaints about the speed and accuracy of the autofocus in a few of the Art series lenses, but that likely will be mitigated by Sigma in future firmware updates.
 It's also worth noting that Sigma lenses generally are bulky and heavier than the field, but the cost savings and performance are what catches most people's attention.

-At time of publishing, all the Sigma lenses available for Sony are primes: the 24mm f/1.4, 35mm f/1.4, 50mm f/1.4, 70mm f/2.8, 85mm f/1.4, and 135mm f/1.8.
+At time of publishing, most of the Sigma lenses available for Sony are primes, including the 24mm f/1.4, 35mm f/1.4, 50mm f/1.4, 70mm f/2.8, 85mm f/1.4, and 135mm f/1.8.
 Given the Sigma options for Canon and Nikon full-frame cameras, we expect to see various zooms hit the market in the future.
 Regardless of whether you prefer Sony's more expensive native lenses or Sigma's cheaper third-party models, it's great to have more options.

 If you already own Canon, Nikon, or third-party lenses, you can buy a separate adapter for your Sony mirrorless camera.
 What are the downsides of going this route?
 Generally, adapters are known for slowing down autofocus, which is a key component of any lens.
 This makes adapters less attractive for those shooting action or video, but it can be a hindrance for stills, too.
 Adapters also tend to be noisy, making you cringe a bit when changing aperture and grabbing focus.
 Finally, adapters are expensive and aren’t exactly known for their reliability.
 The best adapter for Canon to Sony FE, for example, is $399 and is on its fifth rendition to date plus firmware updates.
 You definitely can have a positive experience with adapters, but it is a potential headache that you won’t have when using native FE lenses.